 Overtime and the Prevailing Wage

-The Supreme Judicial Court of Massachusetts has made it clear that hours worked over 40 per week (overtime hours) have to be paid at 1 ½ times the prevailing wage rate, not some lower rate preferred by the employer.
+The Supreme Judicial Court of Massachusetts has made it clear that hours worked over 40 per week (overtime hours) have to be paid at one and one half times the prevailing wage rate, not some lower rate preferred by the employer.
 See Mullally v.
 Waste Mgmt. of Massachusetts, Inc., 452 Mass.
 526 (2008).

 Pay Records on Prevailing Rate Jobs

-Contractors or subcontractors, awarded a public works contract, must, under the pains of perjury, keep a record of all “mechanics and apprentices, teamsters, chauffeurs and laborers” employed on the project showing the name, address, occupational classification, hours worked and wages paid to each employee.
+Contractors or subcontractors awarded a public works contract must, under pain of perjury, keep a record of all “mechanics and apprentices, teamsters, chauffeurs and laborers” employed on the project showing the name, address, occupational classification, hours worked and wages paid to each employee.
 Those records must be submitted weekly to the government.
 We can get copies of those records when we file a wage claim against an employer.

 This is the key question, and the answer is not always easy to figure out.